-24. MFC Control Port - This RJ-45 jack allows you to use a standard CAT5/Ethernet (non-crossover) cable to connect the Axe-Fx II and a Fractal Audio Systems MFC-101 MIDI Foot Controller.
+24. MFC Control Port - This RJ45 jack allows you to use a standard (non-crossover) CAT5/Ethernet cable to connect the Axe-Fx II to a Fractal Audio Systems MFC-101 MIDI Foot Controller.
 The cable used to connect the Axe-Fx II and MFC-101 carries two-way data communication and phantom power without needing an external "wall wart" adapter.
+The Axe-Fx II Mark II and MFC-101 Mark II are equipped with EtherCON ports.
+EtherCONs are ruggedized RJ45 connectors which provide added stability and protection to prevent cable strain or jolts from causing damage to connectors and/or ports.
+If possible, use an EtherCON cable with your Mark II products.